frederic-perez/AmE-dictionary/data/idioms.md

 __big picture__
 __big shot__ :two: An important or influential person.
 This expression might be used to describe powerful figures in the criminal underworld or law enforcement, both of whom populate Ellroy’s novels.
 __big spender__ :two: Someone who spends money freely and in great amounts, especially on nonessential things or events.
 Can also be used sarcastically to refer to someone who is reluctant to spend money, or who offers to spend only a small amount. _There are a certain few big spenders who always come through the casino, so we try to make sure they have the best experience possible._ _You’re only willing to pay for my soda?
 Wow, you’re a real big spender._
+__big splash__ :three: A significant or dramatic impact or impression, often created by a public or notable event or action.
+It implies something that attracts a lot of attention and generates a strong reaction.
 __big time__ :three::hammer:
 __bigfoot__ A prominent or influential person, esp. a journalist or news analyst.
 The name caught on as a designation for a celebrity reporter or columnist and has since extended to include other big shots in politics, business, and other playing fields.
 __bigger fish to fry__ :three: More important matters to deal with.